matys84pl/angularjs-requirejs-lazy-controllers/README.md

 angularjs-requirejs-lazy-controllers
 ====================================

-Routes configuration that loads both template and controller using RequireJS.
+Routes configuration that loads template, controller and directives using RequireJS.
 Files are loaded (in parallel) when user changes the location and are displayed in Angular's ngView.

 ## Used libs